It’s that time of year again when Asian lady beetles invade homes in search of a warmer habitat.

 7. Sticky Tapes

-Sticky tapes are also very useful when it comes to getting rid of Asian lady beetles.
-Use them to trap the beetles, and then dispose of them.
+Sticky tapes are also handy for getting rid of Asian lady beetles.
+Use them to trap the beetles and then dispose of them.

 Just put the sticky tape around window sills and other areas where you think the beetles like to flock.